cmitiisertvm/cmitiiservm.github.io/README.md

 # cmitiiservm.github.io
-Code for my CMIT official site.
+Code for the CMIT official site.
 Created and managed by @thesagniksaha.